 Jaibans Singh

-Two additional factors stand out in the unfortunate attack.
-First, the misplaced confidence of the Indian Army that it would be able to extricate Sant Bhindranwale and his followers within a short period of time with negligible casualties.
-Second, the belief held by Sant Bhindranwale that the Government of India would not dare to order an attack on the holy Harmandir Sahib.
+- Second, the belief held by Sant Bhindranwale that the Government of India would not dare to order an attack on the holy Harmandir Sahib.
 Both parties were terrible wrong in their assessment and the result was utter destruction and devastation.

-Sant Bhindranwale and his followers holed up inside the temple were killed, as were many innocent civilians who had gone to pay obeisance at the Temple and got stuck there when the action started.
+Sant Bhindranwale and his followers holed up inside the Gurdwara were killed, as were many innocent civilians who had gone to pay obeisance at the Temple and got stuck there when the action started.

 On 24, April, 1980, Baba Gurbachan Singh, the chief of the Nirankari sect was murdered.
 His sect had, for long, been at loggerheads with the Damdami Taksal headed by Sant Bhindranwale.
 On 9 September 1981, Lala Jagat Narain, the founding editor of the newspaper Punjab Kesari, was murdered.
 He was viewed as a supporter of the Nirankari sect and had written several editorials that had condemned the acts of Bhindranwale.